So You’ve Created a Competency Structure. What’s next?

 Competencies and Bloom’s Taxonomy

-In this article, I introduce a simple method that my company, Competence IQ, utilizes to create unique competency frameworks and descriptions for our clients.
+In this article, I introduce a simple method that my company, Competence IQ, utilizes to create unique competency management frameworks and descriptions for our clients.
 We call it the BBCF, or Bloom’s-Based Competency Framework.
 In order to keep this article brief, I will assume that you have a basic understanding of Instructional Design (particularly, job and task analysis) and Bloom’s Taxonomy (specifically, the Cognitive domain).
 If you need a refresher of Bloom’s, here’s the Wikipedia link.

 Competencies are measurable standards of skills, knowledge, abilities, and attitudes that determine the desired performance and behaviors for a specific role at a particular level.
 Competence may be acquired through education, training, and experience.
 Because gaps in competencies drive the demand for learning, they are directly linked to educational objectives.
-It therefore makes sense to use the proper Bloom’s Cognitive domain verbs to compose competency descriptions and their corresponding tasks.
+It, therefore, makes sense to use the proper Bloom’s Cognitive domain verbs to compose competency descriptions and their corresponding tasks.
 This technique is particularly useful for my fellow learning professionals because the competency statements can easily be converted into gap-filling educational objectives.

 Many of us, particularly learning professionals, are familiar with the concepts illustrated in the graphic below, which suggests certain action verbs appropriate to progressive skill levels.